TomerAberbach/website/src/posts/checking-for-the-absence-of-a-value-in-javascript.md

 //=> undefined
 ```

-It is the default value of any declared, but unassigned variable:
+The value of a declared unassigned variable is `undefined`:

 <!-- eslint-skip -->